ItsTusharbz/aws-notes-obsidian-/Notes/Amazon FSx - Overview.md

-Launch 3rd party high-performance file system on AWS
+Launch 3rd party high-performance file system on AWS\
+If you dont want to use aws EFS and want to use third party File system FSx is used to manage that.

+FSx For Lustre
+FSx for Window
+FSx for NetApp ONTAP

 #### FSx for windows file server